Paris in October

 Food

-You have to pay sane money for nutrition only when buying products (cheese, fruits and vegetables, croissants, wine or cider) in supermarkets.
+You have to pay sane money for nutrition only when buying French foods (cheese, fruits and vegetables, croissants, wine or cider) in supermarkets.
 And, accordingly, cooking on their own.
 If, of course, the size and equipment of your room or apartment will allow to do this.

 • A cup of coffee – 3 €, a bottle of water – from 1.5-2 €